Call For A Free Consultation:

 Given their legal interest in all things related to DUI, the criminal defence lawyers of TorontoDUI decided it was time to see if anything has changed since 2019.
 For example, does Ontario still have the lowest rate of reported DUI incidents?
 Has that 2019 national spike in police-reported impaired driving incidents continued to climb, or has it moderated?
 What is the clearance rate — how many DUI cases go to trial, and what percentage of DUI cases are dismissed?
 In looking at the worst DUI cases, has the number of impaired driving causing death incidents stayed low or climbed back up?

-“To the best of our knowledge and apparent confirmation by a Google search, Statistics Canada has not yet released an updated comprehensive DUI statistical report," says TorontoDUI criminal defence lawyer Jeff Mass .
-“Fortunately, Stats Can has a couple of online statistical databases that may help us answer these questions and provide other perspectives on DUI arrests and case outcomes.
+Statistics Canada has not released another comprehensive impaired-driving report to replace its 2019 analysis, but it has published a December 2024 impaired-driving summary and continues to update its online tables.
+As TorontoDUI criminal defence lawyer Jeff Mass noted in the live article, "Fortunately, Stats Can has a couple of online statistical databases that may help us answer these questions and provide other perspectives on DUI arrests and case outcomes.
 Let's see what this official government DUI data tells us."

 Does Ontario Still Have the Lowest Ratio of Reported DUI Incidents?